Healthy Homes Assessment Petone

 What We Do

-As building inspectors we are experts in all issues that come with professional house Inspections.
-We’re there to make sure you make the best choice when it comes to buying your next home.
+As building inspectors, we handle all components of specialist home inspections.
+We’re there to make sure that you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing an home.
+We take your investment seriously, and undertake detailed checks to ensure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing an house.

-We specialise in a variety of services to make sure that you are fully updated on the condition of any property you may be contemplating buying or selling as well as additional services.
+We are specialised in a range of services to make sure you are completely informed about the condition of any property that you might be considering buying or selling along with other solutions.

-We not only cooperate with you, we also work with some large clients including municipal councils and banks and insurance firms.
-Evidently , they appreciate this reassurance provided, thanks to the information included in our reports on building inspections.
+We not only work with you but we also work with some major clients, including local councils, banks, and insurance firms.
+Evidently , they enjoy this reassurance provided, by the data contained in our building inspection reports.

 Get in Touch - Get Peace of Mind